-We cannot comment on how you feel about this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+We cannot comment on how these thoughts impact your behaviors and feelings, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.

-/THINK ABOUT HOW YOU CAN FURTHER

-LEVERAGE YOUR STRENGTHS AND

-MANAGE SOME OF THE LIMITATIONS

-WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

 Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.
-Is this your case?

-Perhaps you have experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.

-Does it happen to you that you don't feel happy with yourself or with others?
-If so, have you asked yourself what you could do to feel better, to lower your stress?
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
+Perhaps sometimes you don't feel happy with yourself or with others.
+Have you asked yourself what you could do to feel better, to lower your stress?
 Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.